SquareとMicrosoft Excelの連携イメージ

 Click the "OK" button to copy the template.

-You will be redirected to the "My Projects" screen of your Yoom account, so please check the template content.
+You will be taken to the "My Projects" screen of your Yoom account, where you can check the template content.

-The setup flow includes three steps, including a branching action.
+There are three setup flows, including a branching action.

 ・Square Trigger Setup